do-roemer/btc_instead/README.md

 **BTC Instead** is (will be) a [web app] that takes (crypto) portfolios shared on subreddits and makes the comparison if the person would have just BTC instead.

 I'm interested in Bitcoin and Bitcoin only and for me Crypto (all the other coins) and Bitcoin are two different things.
-When I go through reddit I see so much scam and hope of gettign rich soon by just buying tokens from a bunch of non-sense projects where only the owners of the project will benefit from.
-I tend to go into discussions and that's where I came up with the idea of just letting the people know how their portfolio would look like today, if they would just have bought Bitcoin.
+When I scroll through reddit I see so much scam and hope of getting rich soon by just buying tokens from a bunch of non-sense projects where only the owners of the project will benefit from.
+I tend to go into discussions and that's where I came up with the idea of just letting the people know how their portfolio would look like today, if they bought **Bitcoin instead**.

+I use the Google Gemini LLM and ProVision model to process images posted on reddit.
+Basically, I let the vision model get the text out of the image and let it decide if it is a portfolio or not.
+If yes, the LLM takes the text and pus it into a JSON format to be further processed by the application.
+In the uture I would also liek to use the LLM to interpret the sentiment of comments and get more stats.

 But again, this is my personal project and point of view and I put my freetime into this project bcs.
 I want to learn something.